Iowa is a great state to work in as a nurse. Demand is high and set to grow over the coming years. According to the U.S. Bureau of Labor Statistics

 STAGE 1.
 OBTAIN A GRADUATE DEGREE THAT IS AT LEAST AT MASTER’S DEGREE (MSN) AND FOCUSES ON A CLINICAL SPECIALTY.

 In-state programs are approved by the Board.
-Out-of-state programs must be accredited by an agency that is recognized by the U.S. Department of Education.
-The Board has created a list MSN certificate programs, as well as a list of approved MSN and DNP (doctorate) programs.
+Out-of-state programs must be accredited by an agency that is recognized by the U.S. Department of Education

 For a course to be approved, the following courses must be included in the curriculum:

 - Advanced health assessment

 - Advanced pharmacology